 VTOS training allowances are not taxable.

-of frequently asked questions about VTOS on the Qualifax website.
+The Qualifax website has a list of frequently asked questions about VTOS